 Ordering Instructions, Shipping rates, Your Satisfaction Guaranteed | View Shopping Cart | Site Map

 These days I'm often using one of the ZAP "super glues" to increase the durability of my saltwater flies - a quick hit on the thread wraps here and there makes the flies really tough!
 The green label stuff that we sell is basically all-purpose, and can even be used as a "head cement" to finish the fly.
-Anyway, the "trick" offered here is that ZAP offers what they call their "Extender Tips" or "Flexi Tips" - we don't sell these, but they are easily available at many hobby & craft stores - these very fine plastic nozzle tips can be put on the super glue bottles, and left like this on the bench during tying - there's no need to keep putting the cap back on, as the nozzles can be left on for hours without clogging.
+Anyway, the "trick" offered here is that ZAP offers what they call their "Extender Tips" or "Flexi Tips" - a very fine plastic nozzle tip that can be put on the super glue bottles, and left like this on the bench during tying - there's no need to keep putting the cap back on, as the nozzles can be left on for days without clogging.
+The "Zap A Gap" that we sell now comes packaged with these tips.
 I do keep a small rag handy to quickly clean up any spills and to keep the extender tips clean.

 We've got a new feature going here at Saltwaterflies.com with more of these little suggestions; "Windy's Tips n Tricks" - click the link to check it out. - Chris Windram